Slept through your iPhone alarm again ⏰? We’ve all been there. Definitely not a good way to start the day.

 Do share in the comments if you’ve faced a similar issue with the iPhone Clock app.
 How did you resolve it?

 We hope you find the steps in this guide to be helpful 😁.
-Do share this post with someone whom you know has issues with their iPhone alarm.
+Do share this post with someone whom you know has issues with their iPhone alarm not going off.